feathersjs/docs/real-time/filtering.md

 It either returns the data to dispatch or `false` if the event should not be dispatched to this client.
 Returning a Promise that resolves accordingly is also supported.

-Filter functions run for every connected client on every event and should be optimized for speed and chained by granularity.
+> **ProTip:** Filter functions run for every connected client on every event and should be optimized for speed and chained by granularity.
 That means that general and quick filters should run first to narrow down the connected clients to then run more involved checks if necessary.

 ## Filter examples